HL7Austria/HL7-AT-FHIR-Core-R4/input/pagecontent/index.md

 ### Dependencies
-This guide is based on the <a href="{{site.data.fhir.path}}">FHIR R4</a> specification.
+This guide is based on the <a href="{{site.data.fhir.path}}">FHIR® R4</a> specification.
 In addition, this guide also relies on a number of parent implementation guides:

 {% include dependency-table-short.xhtml %}